"Adopt the pace of nature: her secret is patience."

 In the passive direction, patience becomes endless waiting.

-- You wait forever and never act.
+- We wait forever and never act.

-- You confuse patience with procrastination.
+- We confuse patience with procrastination.

 The Consumer claims he's being patient.
 Beneath that is fear—fear of failure, commitment, or finding out what he's capable of.